With all this talk of using video, podcasts, and even voice interfaces like Alexa for content marketing, blogging may seem like an old idea.

 The more you blog, the more chances you have of capturing the attention of your buyer personas.
 But maintaining a healthy blog pipeline can be challenging.
 How can you consistently come up with interesting and relevant blog posts that will attract (and maintain) the attention of your prospects?

-To help revitalise your efforts, we share 14 simple methods for generating new blog ideas for your professional services company.
+To help revitalise your efforts, we share 14 simple methods for generating new blog ideas.

 1. Hold regular brainstorm sessions

 Even if they’re not writing blog posts, your organisation is full of people who know your business and industry inside out, and who may be able to offer a fresh perspective on topics to write about.
 By holding regular brainstorming sessions and inviting people from across the business you can generate some great ideas.

 2. Leverage your buyer personas

 If you’re doing content marketing right, your blog topics will be led by your buyer personas.
 Having a clear picture of your target customers is the first step to creating content that resonates with them.
 What are their questions and doubts?
 These will provide you with instant ideas for blog topics.